Aditichoubey-adi/Aditichoubey-adi/README.md

 🌱 I'm currently exploring...
 Currently diving deeper into WebAssembly for high-performance web applications and experimenting with Edge Computing for faster content delivery.

-Latest Blog Posts
-Optimizing React Performance: Tips and Tricks for Faster Apps - A guide to common performance pitfalls and how to avoid them in React.
-Building Secure RESTful APIs with Node.js and Express - Best practices for securing your backend APIs from common vulnerabilities.
-💖 Support My Work

-Contributions
-Proud to contribute to open source!
-You can see my contributions on various projects across GitHub, including bug fixes in popular web frameworks and feature enhancements in community tools.
-Feel free to explore my repositories or reach out if you have a project in mind.